Anti-Inflammatory Diet Plan →

 • Red pepper flakes to garnish

-• Optional additional Add-ins: 4-5 ounces Roasted turkey, smoked ham, chickpeas, etc.
+• Optional Add-ins: 4-5 ounces Roasted turkey, smoked ham, chickpeas, etc.

 Instructions